DevExpress/devextreme-documentation/concepts/05 Widgets/Gantt/10 Gantt Elements/30 Resource.md

         'taskId': 3,
         'resourceId': 1
     }
-The following example illustrates how to bind the widget to resources and resource assignments stored in the data sources that contains data fields with conventional names:
+The following example illustrates how to bind the widget to resource and resource assignment objects stored in the data sources that contains data fields with conventional names:

     <!-- tab: index.js -->
     $(function() {